Domains and Event Structures for Fusions

 In order to endow a chosen formalism with an event structure semantics, a standard construction consists in viewing the class of computations as a partial order.
-An element of the order is some sort of configuration, i.e., an execution trace up to an equivalence that identifies traces differing only for the order of independent steps (e.g., interchange law~\cite{Mes92} in term rewriting, shift equivalence~\cite{CMREHL:AAGT} in graph rewriting, permutation equivalence~\cite{JJL80} in the lambda-calculus, \ldots), and the order relates two computations when the latter is an extension of the former.
-Events are then identified with configurations consisting of a maximal computation step (e.g., a transition of a CCS process or a transition firing for a Petri net) with all its causes.
+An element of the order is some sort of configuration, i.e., an execution trace up to an equivalence that identifies traces differing only for the order of independent steps (e.g., interchange law~\cite{Mes92} in term rewriting, shift equivalence~\cite{CMREHL:AAGT} in graph rewriting or permutation equivalence~\cite{JJL80} in $\lambda$-calculus), and the order relates two computations when the latter is an extension of the former.
+Events are then identified with configurations consisting of a maximal computation step (e.g., a transition of a CCS process or a firing for a Petri net) with all its causes.
 As a simple example, consider the CCS process $a.c \mid b$.
-The corresponding partial order is depicted in Fig.~\ref{fi:ccs}.
-The events correspond to configurations $\{a\}$ (transition $a$ with empty set of causes), $\{a,c\}$ (transition $c$ caused by $a$) and $\{b\}$ (transition $b$ with empty set of causes).
-The fact that each event in a configuration has a uniquely determined set of causes, a property that for event structures is called \emph{stability}, allows one to characterise such elements, order theoretically, as the prime elements: if they are included in a join they must be included in one of the joined elements.
-Each element of the partial order of configurations can be reconstructed uniquely as the join of the primes so that the partial order is prime algebraic.
-This duality between event structures and domains of configurations can be nicely formalised in terms of an equivalence between the category of prime event structures and that of prime algebraic domains~\cite{NPW:PNES,Win:ES}.
+The corresponding transition system is depicted in Fig.~\ref{fi:ccs-ts}.
+We can identify the states of the computation with the sets of actions executed and obtain the partial order depicted in Fig.~\ref{fi:ccs-domain}.
+The fact that each {computation step} in a configuration has a uniquely determined set of causes, a property that for event structures is called \emph{stability}, allows one to characterise such elements, order theoretically, as the prime elements: if they are included in a join they must be included in one of the elements that are joined. {For example}, in Fig.~\ref{fi:ccs-domain}, the events correspond to configurations $\{a\}$ (transition $a$ with empty set of causes), $\{a,c\}$ (transition $c$ caused by $a$) and $\{b\}$ (transition $b$ with empty set of causes).
+Each element of the partial order of configurations can be reconstructed uniquely as the join of the primes under it, so that the partial order is prime algebraic.
+This duality between event structures and domains of configurations can be nicely formalised in terms of an equivalence between the categories of prime event structures and prime algebraic domains~\cite{NPW:PNES,Win:ES}.